cpuheater/ml-coursera-scala/README.md

-Solution in Scala to Andrew Ng's Machine Learning course on Coursera using INDArray
+#### Solution in Scala to Andrew Ng's Machine Learning course on Coursera.

-               Work in progress !
+Dependencies

+- Nd4j - for linear algebra
+- DataVec
+- matsim

+No other optimization library is used, just vanilla gradient descent.